Institute for European, Russian and Eurasian Studies

 - History of the Russian and Soviet Empires

-HIST 6030 Uses of History in Int'l Affairs (only the section reserved for EES, Prof. Stronski's, or Prof. Harrison's)
+HIST 6030 Uses of History in International Affairs (only the section reserved for EES, Prof. Stronski's, or Prof. Harrison's if you write your paper on an applicable topic)

 HIST 6180 History of Modern Russia and the Soviet Union